Qarj/WebImblaze/MANUAL.md

 <br />

+### Variables updated once only per test step

-The next set of variables can hold different values between test cases, but will not change between retries while a test case is being run.
+The next set of variables can hold different values between test steps, but will not change between retries while a test step is being run.

 Variable | Description
 :------- | :----------
-**{TIMESTAMP}** | Current timestamp (floating seconds since the epoch, accurate to microseconds) **{EPOCHSECONDS}** | Integer seconds since the epoch **{EPOCHSPLIT}** | Microseconds split component of {TIMESTAMP} - i.e. after the decimal point **{TESTNUM}** | Id number of the current test step
+**{TIMESTAMP}** | Current time stamp (floating seconds since the epoch, accurate to microseconds) **{EPOCHSECONDS}** | Integer seconds since the epoch **{EPOCHSPLIT}** | Microseconds split component of {TIMESTAMP} - i.e. after the decimal point **{TESTNUM}** | Id number of the current test step